Richard Carrier: Critiques of Mythicism

-Methodological and probabilistic critiques
+Methodological critiques

 According to James F. McGrath, Carrier misuses Rank and Raglan's criteria and stretches their scales to make Jesus appear to score high on mythotype.
 According to Christopher Hansen, Carrier misuses and manipulates Raglan's scale to make Jesus appear more aligned with a mythotype by scoring him high, thus more mythical, when other scholars have scored Jesus as low, thus more historical.
-He argues that other scholars have assessed Jesus to be low on Raglan's scale and when Hansen looks at multiple other examples of historical figures he notes that "Historical figures regularly become Raglan heroes.
-They often score twelve or more points on the Raglan archetype" which casts doubts on the usefulness of the Raglan scale for historicity.
+He argues that other scholars have assessed Jesus to be low on Raglan's scale, and when Hansen looks at multiple other examples of historical figures he notes that "Historical figures regularly become Raglan heroes.
+They often score twelve or more points on the Raglan archetype", which casts doubts on the usefulness of the Raglan scale for historicity.

 Aviezer Tucker, previously an advocate of applying Bayesian techniques to history, expressed some sympathy for Carrier's view of the gospels, stating: "The problem with the Synoptic Gospels as evidence for a historical Jesus from a Bayesian perspective is that the evidence that coheres does not seem to be independent, whereas the evidence that is independent does not seem to cohere."
 However, Tucker argues that historians have been able to use theories about the transmission and preservation of information to identify reliable parts of the gospels.
 He says that "Carrier is too dismissive of such methods because he is focused on hypotheses about the historical Jesus rather than on the best explanations of the evidence."

-New Testament scholar Bart Ehrman writes that Carrier is one of only two scholars with relevant graduate credentials who argues against the historicity of Jesus.
-Discussing Carrier's theory that some Jews believed in a "humiliated messiah" prior to the existence of Christianity, Ehrman criticizes Carrier for "idiosyncratic" readings of the Old Testament that ignore modern critical scholarship on the Bible.
-Ehrman concludes by saying "[w]e do not have a shred of evidence to suggest that any Jew prior to the birth of Christianity anticipated that there would be a future messiah who would be killed for sins—or killed at all—let alone one who would be unceremoniously destroyed by the enemies of the Jews, tortured and crucified in full public view.
+New Testament scholar Bart Ehrman writes that Carrier is one of only two scholars with relevant graduate credentials who argue against the historicity of Jesus.
+Discussing Carrier's theory that some Jews believed in a "humiliated messiah" before Christianity, Ehrman criticizes Carrier for "idiosyncratic" readings of the Old Testament that ignore modern critical scholarship on the Bible.
+Ehrman concludes, "We do not have a shred of evidence to suggest that any Jew prior to the birth of Christianity anticipated that there would be a future messiah who would be killed for sins—or killed at all—let alone one who would be unceremoniously destroyed by the enemies of the Jews, tortured and crucified in full public view.
 This was the opposite of what Jews thought the messiah would be."
-Ehrman has also publicly addressed Carrier's use of Bayes' Theorem, stating that "most historians simply don't think you can do history that way."
-He said he only knows of two historians who have used Bayes' Theorem, Carrier and Richard Swinburne, and noted the irony of the fact that Swinburne used it to prove Jesus was raised from the dead.
-Ehrman rejected both Carrier and Swinburne's conclusions, but conceded that he was unqualified to assess specifics about how they applied the theorem.
+Ehrman has also publicly addressed Carrier's use of Bayes' Theorem, writing, "most historians simply don't think you can do history that way."
+He said he only knows of two historians who have used Bayes' Theorem, Carrier and Richard Swinburne, and noted the irony that Swinburne used it to prove Jesus was raised from the dead.
+Ehrman rejects both Carrier's and Swinburne's conclusions, but concedes that he is not qualified to assess specifics about how they applied the theorem.
 "I'm not a statistician myself.
 I've had statisticians who tell me that both people are misemploying it, but I have no way of evaluating it."